shared live+work spaces

 How long may shares be held?

-What is cofounder status, and what benefits do they gain?
+What is founding member status, and what benefits do they gain?

 They support the initial establishment and in return are given some privileges for this.